Tony Radakin: Chief of the Defence Staff

 In September 2022, Radakin paid tribute to Queen Elizabeth II following her death.
 He described the relationship between the Queen and the armed forces as "deeply personal" and that the armed forces would perform their final duty to the Queen by participating in her state funeral.

 On 19 October 2022, Radakin delivered the annual Lord Mayor of London Defence and Security Lecture in Mansion House, London.
 He discussed the wider security situation in Europe, focusing on Ukraine and Russia.

 In light of the 2022 strikes, Radakin, said it would be "slightly perilous" to expect the UK Armed Forces to be used routinely in the event of strikes by public sector workers.
 "We're not spare capacity," he said.
 "We're busy and we're doing lots of things on behalf of the nation.
 We've got to focus on our primary role."

 Radakin served as Lord High Constable of England at the coronation of King Charles III and Queen Camilla in 2023.

 In September 2023, Radakin was appointed a Commander of the Legion of Merit by the United States.
 The honour was presented by General Mark Milley, Chairman of the Joint Chiefs of Staff.

 It was announced in February 2024 that Radakin would stay in post as Chief of the Defence Staff until autumn 2025 after proving to be a key player in helping Ukraine in its fight against Russia.

 In July 2024 he criticised "historic underinvestment" in the British Armed Forces leading to "deficiencies in people, equipment, stockpiles, training and technology".

 On 2 August 2024, Radakin visited Israel and met with Israel's Chief of the General Staff Herzi Halevi to discuss "strategic security issues and cooperation in the region."

-In September 2025, Radakin handed over command of the British Armed Forces to Air Chief Marshal Sir Rich Knighton.
+In September 2025, Radakin handed over command of the British Armed Forces to Air Chief Marshal Sir Rich Knighton, and on 9 November 2025 he formally retired from the navy.

+Radakin was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 2026 New Year Honours.

+Later life

+Radakin was appointed a Deputy Lieutenant of Hampshire in March 2026.